etab12/etab12/README.md

 ### Hi there, this is Etab 👩‍🦰
-  a lifelong learner person
+- Lifelong learner
 - I’m currently learning ML and DL models
 - I'm looking forward to work on real world problems
-- Interested in Astronomy , languages and history ⭐👽
+- Interested in Astronomy, languages and history ⭐👽

 <!--
 **etab12/etab12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.